GrantMatejka/Baku/README.md

 # Code Contributor Style Guide
 We're following Google's JavaScript style guidelines, which can be found here: https://google.github.io/styleguide/jsguide.html
+*It is important to note that the contributors are transitioning to this guide and are currently refactoring the code*

 ## File Naming
 - all lowercase